-Influence GCC initiatives by getting involved with a committee!
+Influence GCC initiatives by getting involved with one of our 12 committees!

 Please email the contact person if you are interested in learning more about the work of a specific committee.

 As per GCC bylaws, there are 3 standing committees (Governance, Conference, & Communications), in addition to the Executive Committee consisting of the Board of Directors of the GCC.
 We also have 9 additional ad-hoc committees for you to get involved in.
 Benchmarking Committee

 Explore our committees: Benchmarking, Carpe Careers, Communications, Conference, Diversity, Governance, Graduate Education Research, ImaginePhD, Mentoring, PhD Outcomes, Professional Development, Virtual Career Expo

 New in 2021!
 The GCC is convening our Committee Leaders and sharing important updates with our membership quarterly.

 Read our GCC Quarterly Committee News & Updates newsletters:

 Quarter 1, 2021

 GCC Data Policy - Please review the data policy prior to sharing GCC data.

 The Benchmarking Committee was established in 2016 to collect and report on information from the membership that informs GCC programmatic, personnel, and structural planning.